c04ch1337/pagi-sola-web/README.md

 - `granted_at`: Timestamp of when access was granted
 - `granted_by`: User who granted access
 - `consent_required`: Whether consent is required (default: true)

+**Note**: Tier 1 and Tier 2 operations work automatically when environment variables are set - no `system grant` needed.

 ### Core Capabilities